Bob and Dian Harner, Missions Mobilizers

 Presentations – The Harners can give formal or informal presentations to your entire congregation, small groups, committees, adults, youth or children in a variety of formats: Sunday morning messages, mini missions conferences, banquets, panel discussions, question and answer times, seminars, etc.

 Consulting – The Harners would love to meet with you and your board or missions committee to evaluate and enhance your missions effectiveness, brainstorm, share ideas or provide resources.

 Training – The Harners can provide small group training sessions on how to set up a missions committee, taking adults on missions trips, involving children and youth in missions, etc.

 Bob and Dian Harner, Directors of Missions Mobilization 740.297.8275

 Outfit Fund: International Workers

 The Central District Women's Ministries asks each church to generously give $400 (includes admin fees) each year to bless our International Workers with the finances to help set up their homes as they return to their field of service.
-The Giving Calendar found under resources lets you know when to send in various amounts.
+Click on The Giving Calendar to find out when to send in various amounts.
 Contact Carol Beal with any questions.

 Third Culture Kids

 Imagine your children growing up far away from their family and friends, and adjusting to a foreign culture.
 We want to bless our International Workers by caring for their children.
 By "adopting" a Third Culture Kid (TCK) you can pray for them, remember them at birthdays and Christmas, and foster an ongoing relationship that will make a difference in their lives.
 Contact Berhline Rose for more information.